+Waste Impacts-Solid Waste

 Basic Alternative 1

-Soils, Groundwater, Surface Water, Air, and Biota (no construction impacts, and direct and indirect impacts would be the same)
+Soils, Groundwater, Surface Water, Air, and Biota LSI

-LSI
+T (1 ' 'C' (1 ') (11

-- Less than significant adverse impacts would occur - As with all operations using hazardous substances, there is a possibility for an inadvertent leak, spill, or release
+- Less than significant adverse impacts would occur - As with all operations using hazardous substances, there is a possibility for an inadvertent leak, spill, or release - BMPs and SOPs would keep the frequency and magnitude of the potential leaks, spills, and releases low materials and hazardous wastes.

-In summary, the proposed solid waste alternatives would have the potential to result in increased environmental impacts.
-These potential impacts would result from increased transportation, handling, use, and disposal of hazardous materials and hazardous wastes.
 It is expected that the largest increases of hazardous materials would result from the use of POL/fuels.
-Expected increases in the generation of hazardous wastes are judged to be negligible, but could include solvents, corrosive or toxic liquids, and aerosols.
-However, various BMPs and SOPs are in place to prevent unintended releases, spills, or leaks of these substances that would result in less than significant impacts.
-These BMPs and SOPs include, but are not limited to, the following:
+Expected increases in the use of hazardous wastes are judged to be negligible, but could include solvents, corrosive or toxic liquids, and aerosols.

+In summary, the proposed solid waste alternatives could result in increased environmental impacts.
+These potential impacts could result from increased transportation, handling, use, and disposal of hazardous

+Various controls are in place to prevent unintended releases of these substances as are procedures that are activated in the event of a spill or release.
+These controls include the following:

-- Spill prevention control and countermeasures plans; - Facility response plans; - Waste management plans; - SWPPPs: - Hazardous material/waste management plans; - Mandatory personnel hazardous material and hazardous waste training; - Waste minimization plans; - Waste labeling, storage, packaging, staging, and transportation procedures; - Adherence with DoD waste management requirements; - Compliance with federal and territorial laws and regulations; and - Guarantee that site planning and activities are conducted in accordance with NOSSA Instruction 8020.15B Explosives Safety Review, Oversight, and Verification of Munitions Responses.
+- Spill prevention control and countermeasures plans - Facility response plans - Waste management plans - Stormwater pollution prevention plans - Hazardous material/waste management plans (e.g., asbestos management plans and lead-based management plans, etc.) - Mandatory personnel hazardous material and hazardous waste training - Waste minimization plans - Waste labeling, storage, packaging, staging, and transportation procedures - DoD waste regulations - Federal and territorial laws and regulations